Rome with Kids: Discover What’s in Rome for Children

 Explore Rome’s city center

-I always love wandering the streets of Rome’s Centro Storico and I believe I’m passing this love onto my son who has been appreciating his city’s beauty since he started to walk.
+I always love wandering the streets of Rome’s Centro Storico and I believe I’m passing this love on to my son who has been appreciating his city’s beauty since he started to walk.

 The city center is not just an open-air museum packed with artwork and architectural masterpieces.
 It’s also a district that has been inhabited for centuries, and so it hides fascinating stories and anecdotes behind every corner.